 This alone excludes you from asset-based lending options.
 Your receivables are considered assets, and the government is first in line for them.
 They can’t be used as collateral because the IRS would get them first.

 Additionally, these types of liens raise red flags that other liens, like the one on your home, don’t.
 They signify financial distress.
 So, you probably won’t qualify for traditional bank loans either.
 It’s too risky for the finance company as it will have no recourse if you default because, again, the IRS comes first.

-It’s also worth noting that IRS liens may stay in place even if the business files bankruptcy, so business owners often prioritize paying the agency when push comes to shove.
+It’s also worth noting that IRS liens may stay in place even if the business files bankruptcy, so small business owners often prioritize paying the agency when push comes to shove.
 If a lender is willing to extend credit despite this, the fees charged are likely to be much higher than normal to compensate for the additional risk.

 How Factoring Can Solve Business Tax Problems

 Tax professionals can help you strategize and negotiate with the IRS, so it’s a good idea to consult with a specialist if you’re struggling.
 However, one solution they routinely recommend is factoring.

 Think of invoice factoring like a cash advance on your unpaid B2B invoices or a form of receivable financing.
 It eliminates the wait for payment and gives you a quick injection of working capital.
 With that in mind, factoring can help you during the window before a lien is filed and assist you after too.

 For example, let’s say the IRS sends you a notice of federal tax lien—a final notice explaining that you have ten days to pay off your balance or get it below $25,000 or it intends to file a lien.
 You’d love to, but your customers aren’t going to pay you for at least 30 days, and there’s no way you’re getting a traditional bank loan within ten days.
 You simply go to a factoring company and request an advance, then pay the IRS immediately.
 You’ve now avoided the lien entirely and are free to move forward.